brunokoga/Montevideo/combat.md

 **Ranged Attacks** : With a ranged weapon, you can shoot or throw at any target that is within the weapon's maximum range and in line of sight.
 The maximum range for a thrown weapon is five range increments.
 For projectile weapons, it is 10 range increments.
 Some ranged weapons have shorter maximum ranges, as specified in their descriptions.

 **Natural Attacks** : Attacks made with natural weapons, such as claws and bites, are melee attacks that can be made against any creature within your reach (usually 5 feet).
 These attacks are made using your full attack bonus and deal an amount of damage that depends on their type (plus your [Strength](gettingStarted#_strength) modifier, as normal).
 You do not receive additional natural attacks for a high base attack bonus.
 Instead, you receive additional attack rolls for multiple limb and body parts capable of making the attack (as noted by the race or ability that grants the attacks).
-If you possess only one natural attack (such as a bite—two claw attacks do not qualify, you add 1–1/2 times your [Strength](gettingStarted#_strength) bonus on damage rolls made with that attack.
+If you possess only one natural attack (such as a bite—two claw attacks do not qualify), you add 1–1/2 times your [Strength](gettingStarted#_strength) bonus on damage rolls made with that attack.

 Some natural attacks are denoted as secondary natural attacks, such as tails and wings.
 Attacks with secondary natural attacks are made using your base attack bonus minus 5.
 These attacks deal an amount of damage depending on their type, but you only add half your [Strength](gettingStarted#_strength) modifier on damage rolls.